 X2 Logger Diagnostic Readings

 All X2 data loggers have an internal set of sensors that measure important system health factors, which are called meta parameters or diagnostic readings.
-A total of (12) X2 meta parameters are collected.
+The X2 collects a total of (12) X2 meta parameters/diagnostic readings.

 X2 Meta Parameter Descriptions

-- Processor Power – The 3.3V nominal regulated supply power being fed to the X2’s CPU and other internal components.
-Typically ranges between 3.2-3.5V.
+- Processor Power – The regulated supply power being fed to the X2’s CPU and other internal components.
+It is nominally 3.3V but typically ranges between 3.2-3.5V.

-- RTC Power – A real-time clock (RTC) lithium coin battery inside each X2 allows the logger to maintain time when it is powered down or reset.
+- RTC Power – A real-time clock (RTC) lithium coin battery inside each X2 allows the logger to maintain accurate time while powered down or reset.
 Values of 2.8V-3.3V are acceptable.

 Values that fall below 2.8V indicate the battery is beginning to deplete.
-At a critical level, the battery will no longer be able to keep time and the X2 clock will reset to Jan 1st 1970 at 12am (unix timestamp zero) each time power is reset on the system.
+When reaching a critical level, the battery will no longer accurately keep time.
+When this occurs, the X2 clock will reset to Jan 1st 1970 at 12am (unix timestamp zero) each time following system reboot.
 To avoid data logging interruptions, it is recommended an X2 be sent to NexSens Technology to replace the RTC battery when it falls to 2.7V or below.

 - Primary Power – Each X2 is capable of utilizing two independent power inputs for redundancy.
 Power provided in the following instances will be registered as Primary Power: